hitext/hitext/README.md

 - Use `open`/`close` for side effects or when you need to emit something before/after a range without wrapping (e.g., adding markers, inserting nodes)
 - Note: `open`/`close` is slightly more performant (avoids extra buffer), but the difference is negligible in most cases

 **Understanding segments:** When ranges overlap, they are split into segments at interruption points.
-Each hook (`open`, `close`, `wrap`, `escape`) is called once per segment with the segment's boundaries in `context.start` and `context.end`.
+Each hook (`open`, `close`, `wrap`, `text`) is called once per segment with the segment's boundaries in `context.start` and `context.end`.
 For example, if range A [1-8] is interrupted by range B [5-10], range A will have two segments: [1-5] and [5-8], and its hooks will be called twice with different segment boundaries each time.

-**About the `escape` hook:**
+**About the `text` hook:**

-The `escape` hook allows you to control how text content is escaped or transformed when emitted into the result.
-This is especially useful for HTML rendering, where you may want to escape special characters, or for disabling escaping in regions that contain raw HTML markup.
-You can also use `escape` to obfuscate or remove text content from the output, however, it may have unwanted side effects.
-Ranges inherit escaping behavior from render hooks or the closest outer range with an `escape` hook.
-Use with care, as disabling escaping may have unwanted side effects.
+The `text` hook is primarily used by structured renderers to convert source text chunks into their specific units (e.g., TextNode for DOM rendering, object entries for JSON rendering).
+It can also be used for escaping special characters (especially useful for HTML rendering), obfuscating or removing text content from the output, or disabling escaping in regions that contain raw markup.
+Ranges inherit text transformation behavior from render hooks or the closest outer range with a `text` hook.
+Use with care, as disabling escaping or transforming content may have unwanted side effects.

 **Function shortcut:** If you only need the `wrap` hook, you can pass the function directly: